 If you just read my last post about starting an online store as an artist, you may have questions about how to photograph your work.
-When you are preparing your art to sell it, it is crucial that you capture your pieces in the best lighting.
+When you are preparing your art to sell, it is crucial that you capture your pieces in the best lighting.

 Have you ever looked at Etsy listings online with blurry, poorly lit photos?
 I think we all have.
 Now, have you ever purchased one of those items?
 Probably not.

-As you can see, it’s nothing professional.
-I’ve got lights awkwardly clamped to plywood and an old drawing board, and a chunk of fence panel from my backyard.
+As you can see, this setup is nothing professional.
+I have lights awkwardly clamped to plywood and an old drawing board and a chunk of fence panel from my backyard.
 You know, for that rustic vibe.

-Diffused lighting is the best for photographing art work, but as long as I don’t have reflections or glare on my pieces, I’m happy with my improvised set up.
+Diffused lighting from light boxes is the best for photographing artwork, but as long as I don’t have reflections or glare on my pieces, I’m happy with my improvised setup.